 Climate Change Effects

-Despite what the US government asserts Climate Change due to Global Warming is a fact and the risk of flooding has increased due to a rise in the mean sea level and an increase in the incidence of extreme weather events.
+Despite the US government previously asserting Climate Change was not something which was actually happening, the general consensus worldwide is now that global warming is a fact.
+As a result, the risk of flash flooding has increased due to a rise in the mean sea level and an increase in the incidence of extreme weather events are also now being recorded.

 Since its completion in October 1982, the number of times each year that the Thames Barrier has been closed has been steadily increasing and it is projected that within the next 20 years the barrier will no longer be effective at preventing the highest storm surges from travelling up the Thames beyond Greenwich.

-Polar & Glacial Ice Melt – Rise in Sea Levels
+Polar and Glacial Ice Melt – Rise in Sea Levels

-According to the Intergovernmental Panel on Climate Change’s Second Assessment on Climate Change 1995 global sea level has risen between 10 and 25 cm in the past 100 years and much of the rise may be related to the increase in global mean temperature.
-Average sea level is projected to rise due to the thermal expansion of the oceans and the melting of glaciers and ice-sheets 50 to 95 cm by 2100 and would continue to rise at the same rate beyond 2100 even if the concentrations of greenhouse gases and global mean temperatures were stabilised by that time.
+According to the Intergovernmental Panel on Climate Change’s (IPCC) Second Assessment on Climate Change 1995, the global sea level has risen between 10 and 25 cm in the past 100 years and much of the rise may be related to the increase in global mean temperature.
+The average sea level is projected to rise, mainly due to the thermal expansion of the oceans and the melting of glaciers and ice-sheets, 50 to 95 cm by 2100 and will continue to rise at the same rate beyond 2100, even if the concentrations of greenhouse gases and global mean temperatures are stabilised by that time.

-In common with the Thames Barrier most current sea defences will be ineffective against the increase size of storm surges caused by a combination of higher sea levels and more violent storms and properties protected by these defences can expect to be flooded annually.
+In common with the Thames Barrier most current sea defences will be ineffective against the increase size of storm surges, caused by a combination of higher sea levels and more violent storms.
+Properties protected by these defences can expect to be flooded annually.

 Extreme Weather Events